Top 9 Day Trips From Bangkok, Thailand - Updated 2023

 The Maeklong Railway Market is truly one of the most unique markets in the world.
 It started in 1905 and has been standing in the same spot ever since, even though over the years developmental work has meant that a train track has been built to cut right through it.
 Even with the presence of the train track, it has not stopped.
 In fact, the vendors pretty much ignored the fact that train tracks were built in the middle of their market – by building their market on the tracks!

 When you go here, you will be able to see a wide variety of Thai sweets, meat, seafood, and other food items on the tracks.
-And when the horn of the train is sound to signal a train is coming, you will see how the vendors calmly pull back their goods, tents, or umbrellas that might hinder the path of the train, giving this railway market its nickname – the “umbrella pulldown” market.
+And when the blare of the horn, a train is coming, you will see how the vendors calmly pull back their goods, tents, or umbrellas that might hinder the path of the train, giving this railway market its nickname – the “umbrella pulldown” market.
+This one-of-a-kind market is 82.8 km (51.45 mi) from Bangkok and has gained quite a popularity with tourists.

 Mahachai & Maeklong Railway Market Day Tour From Bangkok